 - Motorists may not do anything, even something that otherwise appears legal, that endangers a bicyclist, pedestrian, or other motorist.
 Safety, not speed, is the highest consideration in traffic law.

 - Bicycles may ride on any street except travel lanes of interstate highways or where prevented by local law.

 - Bicyclists have the same rules, rights and responsibilities as other drivers.
-For example, bicyclists must stop at stop signs, signal turns, and drive on the right-hand side of the road.

 - This means that motorists must treat bicycles as any other vehicle.
 For instance, do not pull out in front of a moving bicyclist, cut a bicyclist off, or pass a bicyclist unsafely.

 - When traveling slower than traffic, bicyclists generally move to the right of the travel lanes, just as other slow-moving vehicles do.
 But do not expect bicyclists to hug the curb, dodge in and out between parked cars, or ride on a debris-covered shoulder.
 Bicycling that way is not safe, and the law requires bicyclists to ride safely.